Learning Optimized Risk Scores: Supporting Material for Seizure Prediction

 As a follow up to our work in \citet[][]{struck2017association}, our collaborators wanted to see if we could improve the usability of the risk score in Figure \ref{Fig::2HELPS2B} without sacrificing too much calibration or rank accuracy.
-Seeing how the risk score in Figure \ref{Fig::2HELPS2B} includes features that could require a physician to check a large number of patterns (e.g., \textfn{MaxFrequencyOfAnyPattern$\geq$2 Hz} or \textfn{PatternsIncludeLPD\,or\,LRDA\,or\,BIPD}), our collaborators sought to improve usability by restricting the model size and specifying \textit{operational constraints} on feature composition and feature encoding.
-In turn, our goal was to produce the best risk score that satisfied these constraints, so that our collaborators could correctly evaluate the loss in predictive performance due to their requirements, and make an informed choice regarding model deployment.
+Seeing how the risk score in Figure \ref{Fig::2HELPS2B} includes features that could require a physician to check a large number of patterns (e.g., \textfn{MaxFrequencyOfAnyPattern$\geq$2 Hz} or \textfn{PatternsIncludeLPD\,or\,LRDA\,or\,BIPD}), our collaborators sought to improve usability by specifying \emph{operational constraints} on feature composition and feature encoding.
+In turn, our goal was to produce the best risk score that satisfied these constraints, so that our collaborators could correctly evaluate the loss in predictive performance due to their requirements, and make an informed choice between competing models.
 We present a complete list of their constraints in Appendix \ref{Appendix::SeizurePrediction}.
 They can be grouped as follows:

 \begin{itemize}[leftmargin=*]